Huegoxaga/notes/finance/related-concepts.md

 - Economic costs are based on opportunity cost which is measured by determining of resources next best opportunity
   - The profit that is gained from this opportunity is called the normal return
   - Not be able to have the full normal return will occur an opportunity cost
-  - in economic terms the total economic cost includes the full normal market return on all the resources utilized in the business.
+  - in economic terms the total economic cost includes the full normal market return on all the resources utilized in the business
+  - The actual earnings for a firm is called the accounting profit
-  - So when we say a firm does not earn economic profit it doesn't mean that the firm makes no profit at all.
+  - So when we say a firm does not earn economic profit it doesn't mean that the firm makes no profit (accounting profit) at all.
 Rather it means that the firm is just making normal profit based on its opportunity costs
 - The profit maximizing point will then be the point where the marginal revenue is equal to the marginal cost, because it is the highest point where `MR > MC` is satisfied
 - This minimum point where the `ATC` is equal to the `MC` is the breakeven level, when price goes above this level the business makes a profit, when price goes below this level the business will have a loss
 - When the price is below the breakeven level and falls in between the lowest point of `ATC` and `AVC` cost, the profit maximizing point is also in between the `ATC` and `AVC` cost, the firm will be running at loss but it still has revenue to cover the `AVC` and part of the `AFC`